Under Construction — this site is actively being built. Check back soon.

 Interaction Model

-iOS gives you one shot at the system prompt.
-I built a three-stage escalation: explain → request When In Use → request Always.
+iOS gives you one shot at the system location prompt.
+I built a three-stage escalation: explain -> request When In Use -> request Always.
 The 'Save Anyway' escape hatch means users who decline location access aren't blocked from the core product.
-Respects user autonomy while maximizing the value of the permission.
+A user who chooses 'When In Use only' can still save a geofence — the app works with what it has and tells the user exactly what they're getting.
+The system never punishes a cautious permission choice.

 Information Design